molokwuvictor/3d-physics-based-ai-surrogate-reservoir-model/README.md

 1. **PVT Model (Model 3)**
    - Uses the pressure output from Model 1 as input.
    - Calculates fluid properties based on pressure values.
-   - Utilized automatic differentiation (AD) to compute fluid property derivatives with respect to pressure.
+   - Utilizes automatic differentiation (AD) to compute fluid property derivatives with respect to pressure.
    - Incorporates polynomial fitting or parametric spline interpolation methods to approximate fluid properties.
    - This component is not trained by default.

 2. **Well Rate & BHP Model**
    - Handles well rate and bottom-hole pressure calculations.
-   - incorporates a well blocking factor to handle viscosity-compressibility effects in highly compressible inner boundary flow.
+   - Incorporates a well blocking factor to handle viscosity-compressibility effects in highly compressible inner boundary flow.
    - Used during training and inference; contrains no trainable parameters, hence layer is fast.

 3. **Physics Loss**
    - Custom loss function that enforces physics-based constraints.
-   - adaptable to single and two-phase flow problems by changing the configuration settings.
+   - Adaptable to single and two-phase flow problems by changing the configuration settings.
    - Guides the training of Models 1, 1*, and 2.

 ## Data Flow
 1. Input tensor flows into both Model 1 (Encoder-Decoder) and Model 2 (Residual Network).
-2. Model 1 produces pressure output which is used directly and also fed to Model 3 (PVT).
+2. Model 1 computes pressure output which is used directly and also fed to Model 3 (PVT).
-3. Model 2 produces time step output.
+3. Model 2 computes a variable time step output.
-4. Model 3 calculates fluid properties from pressure values.
+4. Model 3 computes fluid properties from pressure output.
 5. All outputs flow into the combined training process.

 ## Technical Details
-- Input shape typically includes batch size, temporal dimension, spatial dimensions (height, width), and channels.
+- Input shape typically includes spatial property (e.g., permeability, well position indices), temporal dimension, 3D spatial dimensions (height, width, depth), and channels.
+The spatial property and temporal dimension are woven to give a spatiotemporal dimensional input, which is trained by batching.
-- The trained components (green) have weights that are updated during backpropagation.
+- The trained components (green) have trainable weights and biases (variables) that are updated during training.
 - The untrained components (red) have fixed weights and parameters.
 - Physics-based constraints are integrated into the loss function as penalty terms to regularize the model.